nickkimbrough/projecteuler/README.md

 # projecteuler

-My Solutions to ProjectEuler.net's Problems
+My Solutions to [ProjectEuler.net](https://projecteuler.net/)'s Problems.
+This repository will contain spoilers to the first 100 questions, and is intended to show the methods I used to come to the answers, in line with [Project Euler's Rules](https://projecteuler.net/about#publish).

 ## Running The Solutions